googleapis/google-auth-library-java/README.md

 This generates the configuration file in the specified output file.

+If you want to use IDMSv2, then below field needs to be added to credential_source section of credential configuration.
+"aws_session_token_url": "http://169.254.169.254/latest/api/token"

 You can now [use the Auth library](#using-external-identities) to call Google Cloud resources from AWS.